Enjoy Nature’s Bounty and Delicious Treats from Local Farmers’ Markets

 Features a rotating selection of fine food and local farmers and vendors including Herrcastle Farms, Olive Lucy and Spring Honeybees.

-When to Go: Seasonal (April through November), 9 a.m. to 1 p.m. every Saturday (rain or shine!)
+When to Go: Seasonal (May through November), 9 am to 1 pm every Saturday (rain or shine!

 Lancaster County Farmers’ Market

-Early birds love that some providers open at 6:00 am, as well as the fresh meats and produce and specialties from D’Innocenzo’s Bakery, Countryview Barbecue and Sassano’s Fresh Pasta.
+Early birds love that some providers open at 6:00 am, as well as the fresh meats and produce and specialties from D’Innocenzo’s Bakery and Countryview Barbecue.

 Lansdale Farmers’ Market